 In this post, we cover the celebration patterns that have evolved through 20-Holi-pictures that you must see!
 So scroll down, and share away the ones you love 🙂

-Holi has not always been known by this name:
+Holi was not always known by this name

 The story of this festival recounts the fun and flirtatiousness of the gods but is also a reminder of the passing of the seasons and the illusory nature of the material world; and the victory of good over evil.
 Historians believe that Holi was celebrated by all Aryans but more so in the Eastern part of India.